core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 The Request-Tag option can be safe to forward but part of the cache key, because proxies unaware of the Request-Tag option will consider operations with differing request tags unmatchable but can still forward them.

-The Request-Tag option is repeatable because this easily allows stateless proxies to "chain" their origin address.
+The Request-Tag option is repeatable because this easily allows several cascaded stateless proxies to each put in an origin address.
 They can perform the steps of {{simpleproxy}} without the need to create an option value that is the concatenation of the received option and their own value, and can simply add a new Request-Tag option unconditionally.